 Which allergies cause a dog's skin to itch?

-Environmental allergies, such as pollen or dust mites.
+Pollen, dust mites and other environmental factors can cause itching.
 They can be seasonal or present all year round.
 Dogs will often have an allergic itch around on their face, belly or paws.

-Food allergies and intolerances are the third most probable cause.
-Your dog may be intolerant to grains, or allergic to certain protein sources such as beef.
+Food allergies are another common cause of itchy skin.
+Your dog may be intolerant to grains or allergic to certain protein sources such as beef.
 Food allergies can be hard to diagnose as they can appear at any life stage, but they are easily cured by changing your dog's diet.

 Bear in mind that itchiness is often just an allergic reaction, but it can also be a symptom of a more serious and urgent issue, especially if it comes with other digestive or respiratory symptoms.
 It's always best to take your pooch to the vet for a diagnosis.